-- When does Sense of Smell in Women Start to Heighten during Pregnancy?
+- When Does the Sense of Smell Start to Heighten During Pregnancy?

-- When does this Increased Sense of Smell Go Away?
+- When Does the Increased Sense of Smell Go Away?

-When does Sense of Smell in Women Start to Heighten during Pregnancy?
+When Does the Sense of Smell Start to Heighten During Pregnancy?

-The usual suspect, hormones are pretty much responsible for most of the differences experienced by pregnant women.
-Estrogen, hCG, and numerous other hormones get a boost resulting in morning sickness.
+There’s no scientific study or medical reasons to back this up but it could be due to hormonal changes during pregnancy.
+Hormonal fluctuations during pregnancy and hormones associated with morning sickness could be responsible for a heightened sense of smell during pregnancy.
+Estrogen, hCG, and numerous other hormones get a boost during pregnancy, and as a result a woman may experience morning sickness.
 A heightened sense of smell further aggravates it due to the hormones running amok within your body.

 At times, this superpower can turn into a needless headache since strong smells can end up getting uncomfortable after a while.
 There are a few techniques that can help you handle this situation well.

-It might be your favourite soap, an old book, or any other smell that is gentle and calming and allows you to keep your morning sickness in check or just make you feel better.
-Make sure that you carry it along with you in a purse wherever you go.
+It might be your favourite soap, an old book, or any other scent that is gentle and calming and helps you keep morning sickness in check.
+Make sure that you carry it along with you if you’re going out.

 2. Reduce Nausea Triggers